Anicor147/Hunt-The-Cat/README.md

 #1 Hunt the Cat?

 Hunt the cat? is a bullet Hell type of game
+It turns out the cat is not a cat
 Kill the boss before he kills you

 Controls: